rpsubc8/ArduinoVideoConsole/README.md

 <h1>Gamepad simple swith</h1>
 <center><img src="BotonesAtari.png"></center>
-I have made a trial version that uses 4 buttons in ground pullpup mode.
+I have made a trial version that uses 4 buttons in ground pullpup mode only for PACMAN game.
 I used the pins:
 <ul>
  <li>A0 (pin 14) UP</li>
  <li>A1 (pin 15) DOWN</li>